ArduPilot/ardupilot_wiki/dev/source/docs/code-overview-adding-a-new-log-message.rst

 - the remaining arguments are the actual values that will be logged.
   You may notice in the example above, some fields have a format of float ("f") but are cast to ``(double)`` this is correct and necessary to avoid a compiler warning.

-The 2nd Log_Write function is the same as the first except that it accepts two additonal string arguments, `"units" <https://github.com/ArduPilot/ardupilot/blob/master/libraries/DataFlash/LogStructure.h#L74>`__ and `"mults" <https://github.com/ArduPilot/ardupilot/blob/master/libraries/DataFlash/LogStructure.h#L115>`__.
+The 2nd Log_Write function is the same as the first except that it accepts two additional string arguments, `"units" <https://github.com/ArduPilot/ardupilot/blob/master/libraries/DataFlash/LogStructure.h#L74>`__ and `"mults" <https://github.com/ArduPilot/ardupilot/blob/master/libraries/DataFlash/LogStructure.h#L115>`__.
 Similar to the "format" argument, each character in these arguments specifies the